George Whitman

 George Whitman (December 12, 1913 - December 14, 2011) was an American bookseller who lived most of his life in France.
-He was the founder and proprietor of the second Shakespeare and Company, which was named after Sylvia Beach's celebrated original bookstore of the same name (1919 to 1941) on Paris's Left Bank.
+He was the founder and proprietor of the second Shakespeare and Company, which was named after Sylvia Beach's bookstore of the same name on Paris's Left Bank.
 He was a contemporary of writers such as Allen Ginsberg, Anaïs Nin, and Lawrence Durrell, as well as a lifelong friend of the poet Lawrence Ferlinghetti.

 In 2006 he was awarded the Officier de l'Ordre des Arts et des Lettres medal by the French government for his contribution to the arts over the previous fifty years.

 Early life and education

 Whitman was born in East Orange, New Jersey, and grew up in Salem, Massachusetts.
 The first book he read was The Light That Failed by Rudyard Kipling.
 When he was a boy, his family spent two years living in Nanjing, China, where his physics professor father, Walter, had a guest professorship.
-This early adventure abroad established Whitman's lifelong passion for travel and far-flung places.

 He graduated with a degree in journalism from Boston University in 1935.

-Travels, military service, and first bookstore
+Travels, military service and first bookstore

-After graduation, Whitman struck out on what he called his "hobo adventures", train-hopping, hitchhiking, and walking on foot through the U.S., Mexico, and Central America.
-It was the middle of the Great Depression, but he said wherever he went, he was met with kindness and generosity.
-This experience would form the founding ethos of his bookstore: "Give what you can; take what you need".
+After graduation, Whitman train-hopped, hitchhiked, and walked on foot through the U.S., Mexico, and Central America.
+He said that he was met with kindness and generosity, and this formed the founding ethos of his bookstore: "Give what you can; take what you need".

 From 1940 to 1944, Whitman served in the U.S. Army.
 For the first two years, he was stationed at a remote weather post in Greenland, where he was a medical warrant officer.
 From 1943 to 1944, he served in a hospital in Taunton, Massachusetts.

-While in Massachusetts during his military service, Whitman also managed to open his first bookstore, the Taunton Book Lounge, "modeled on the great Paris salons", as he wrote to a friend.
+While in Massachusetts during his military service, Whitman also opened his first bookstore, the Taunton Book Lounge, "modeled on the great Paris salons", as he wrote to a friend.